joel-nzk/billboard-shader-for-Unity/README.md

 # billboard-shader-for-Unity
-Shader that orrient a plane mesh in the direction of the camera.
+Shader that orient a plane mesh toward the direction of the camera.